My Mom’s Vietnamese Peanut Sauce (5 minute recipe!)

 Made in just 5 minutes, this simple Vietnamese peanut sauce is the perfect dipping sauce for Vietnamese spring rolls.
-Included in this blog post is a guide on how to make this sauce at home and how to customize it to your tastes!
+Included in this blog post is a guide on how to make this peanut sauce for spring rolls at home and how to customize it to your tastes!

-Whenever I smell this sauce, I know I am having Vietnamese spring rolls for dinner.
-It’s a smell that is so nostalgic because I used to get so excited about having spring rolls for dinner.
+Whenever I smell this Vietnamese peanut dipping sauce, I know I am having Vietnamese spring rolls for dinner.
+It’s a smell that’s so nostalgic because I used to get so excited about having spring rolls for dinner.
 They were one of my favorite things to eat growing up and still is.
 One of the reasons Vietnamese spring rolls is so good is because of this Vietnamese peanut sauce.
 So easy to make and only takes 5 minutes!

 - Peanut butter – Adds nuttiness to the sauce.
 I used creamy peanut butter for my sauce, but you can also use chunky peanut butter.